Bhavya-02022000/heart-disease-prediction/README.md

 Predicting the risk of heart disease based on various factors.
 Logistic regression is used to build the model

-Visit this website for viewing the project https://heart-disease-prediction-lgr.herokuapp.com/
+Have a look at the project
+https://heart-disease-prediction-lgr.herokuapp.com/